Home

 wireless communication systems

-The Allerton Conference has been growing each year and celebrated its 50th anniversary in 2012.
+The Allerton Conference has been growing each year and celebrated its 60th anniversary in 2024.
 During the 35th annual conference in 1997, organizers buried a time capsule with instructions to open it in another 35 years.
 When the capsule is opened at the 2032 conference, many aspects of communication, control, and computing will be dramatically different — but one thing will likely remain the same: The Allerton Conference will still be a gathering place for the brightest minds in the fields of communication, control, and computing.